alicia-mathew/G42-Diabetes-Project/README.md

 This is done by running the _**main.py**_ file one time and saving the dataframes created. (uses _**implementation_final.py**_ to run)

+## Experiments
+- With Lab data and Without Lab data:
+- Two timeframes (1999-2014 and 2003-2014).
+In the BMC paper, the models were tested on two datasets.
+First, only patients with data between the years 1999 and 2014 were considered and then, patient with data between the years 2003 and 2014.
+Thus, the same was done in this project when it came to preparing the dataframes for machine learning.

 ## Preprocessing Dataframe for Machine Learning using Transformation Pipelines
 Create four machine learning transformation pipelines to test which performs better on dataset.
 A brief overview is shown below.
 ![github-pipelines-chart](https://user-images.githubusercontent.com/76870222/129478688-0c4e4f19-f7ca-4a06-a4e6-e6c3516cec6c.jpg)